happyDonalder/devscore-genlayer/README.md

 > Before mainnet deployment ensure:
 > - Contract code thoroughly tested
-> - Sufficient GEN tokens available
 > - Security audit completed

 ## FAQ

-**Q: Why can each user only be analyzed once?**
+**Why can I only analyze a user once?**

-A: By design, each GitHub username stores only one score result to avoid redundant gas consumption.
-To update scores, deploy a new contract or modify contract logic.

-**Q: How long does scoring take?**
+Contract uses a TreeMap with the username as key, so each handle can only be written once.
+If you want to re-score someone, deploy a fresh contract instance.

+**Do I need to pay GEN?**

+No. Calling the contract doesn't actually cost GEN - you just need to have MetaMask switched to the GenLayer Studio network and confirm the transaction.
+No tokens are deducted.

+**Analysis seems slow?**

-A: On-chain AI consensus typically takes 30-60 seconds.
-Frontend displays local estimated score immediately.
+On-chain AI consensus runs across multiple validators, takes roughly 30-60 seconds.
+The frontend shows you a local score right away so you're not staring at a spinner.

-**Q: Do testnet transactions cost fees?**

-A: Testnet transactions are free, but you need to hold testnet GEN tokens.
+**How do I switch to GenLayer Studio network?**

+The app handles it automatically - when you click Connect MetaMask, it'll prompt you to add/switch to GenLayer Studio (Chain ID: 61999).
+Just approve the network switch.

-**Q: How do I get testnet tokens?**
+**Where do I get a wallet?**

-A: Visit GenLayer Studio, connect your wallet, and claim test tokens.
+Install [MetaMask](https://metamask.io), create a wallet, then connect to the app.
+That's it - no tokens needed.

 ## Contributing